Olcaytp/.NETCore-MVC-JokesWebApp/README.md

 Contributions to the JokesWebApp project are welcome!
 If you find any issues or have ideas for improvements, feel free to create a pull request.

-## License

-The JokesWebApp project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 Special thanks to FreeCodeCamp for providing the ASP.NET Core Crash Course - C# App in One Hour.
 The course served as an excellent resource for building this project.